 Breakfast.
 Transfer to the airport.
 End of services.

-IMPORTANT NOTE: If your flights work better from Belgrade, you can head back to Belgrade free of charge and depart from Belgrade tomorrow or a few days later.
+IMPORTANT NOTE: If your flights are better from Belgrade, you can return to Belgrade at no charge and depart from Belgrade tomorrow or a few days later.
 You can book the hotel on your own, or we can do that for you for a surcharge of 45€ (Classic package) or 85€ (Upgraded package.
-Prices are per person and night in a double or twin room.
+Prices are per person, per night, in a double or twin room.

-WINTER SALE!
 Unlock Exclusive Savings and discover hidden gems of the Balkans!
 Limited-Time Offers for small-group packages!
-Book your seat before 28/02 and get a 12% discount.
-Use the promo code SOBE when you book to get the discount.
+Book your seat before January 31-st and get a 12% discount for 2026/2027 departures.
+Use promo code SOBE12 at checkout to receive the discount.

 CLASSIC PACKAGE – PRICES PER PERSON